-1.2.
-Major Expenses
+1.2 Major Expenses

-In 2021, the Ingersoll Water System had forecasted operating and maintenance expenditures of approximately \$1,800,000.
+In 2022, the Ingersoll Drinking Water System had forecasted operating and maintenance expenditures of approximately \$2,100,000.

-In addition to regular operational and maintenance expenditures Capital improvement projects for Ingersoll totaled \$1,600,000 for improvements to water treatment systems and replacement of distribution mains in the Ingersoll System.
+In addition to regular operational and maintenance expenditures, Capital improvement projects for Ingersoll totaled \$5,900,000 for improvements to water treatment systems and replacement of distribution mains in the Ingersoll Drinking Water System.

-Capital improvement projects included:
+Town of Ingersoll capital improvement projects included: